-Do you have a favourite word?
+Do you have a Favourite Word?

 People will always ask you what your favourite #movie is, your favourite band, food, colour, and so on.
-No one ever asks you about your favourite word, isn’t that weird?
+No one ever asks about your favourite word, isn’t that weird?
 We use words every day, but we never stop and think about how wonderfully #curious they can be.
 They just become a means to an end, a #communication tool to get something done.

 No one ever seems to pause and think ‘hey, that’s a cool word’, except for kids or weird language nerds such as the likes of myself.
 In fact, I remember that as a kid, I had this #epiphany (if that isn’t just one of the coolest words to begin with).
 I decided that the #Dutch word glimlach (which can be both a noun and a verb) would be my favourite word forever.